-Women prone to BV and yeast infections say they found this kit to be helpful and accurate during the times they felt an infection developing.
+Those prone to bacterial vaginosis (BV) and yeast infections say they found this kit to be helpful and accurate during the times they felt an infection developing.

 Additionally, people with diabetes who have to keep track of Candida also use this kit and say they found it to be helpful with monitoring.

-The most accurate way to determine if you have a yeast infection is by receiving a vaginitis test from a doctor.
+The most accurate way to determine whether you have a yeast infection is by receiving a vaginitis test from a doctor.

 The doctor will use a sterile cotton swab to retrieve a sample.
-Then, they’ll examine the sample under a microscope to determine if there’s an infection.
+Then, they’ll examine the sample under a microscope to determine whether there’s an infection.

 If you take an at-home pH test, you’ll take one of the included pH strips and hold it against your vaginal wall for a few seconds.

-If you suspect you have a yeast infection after taking an at-home pH test, you can self-treat with over the counter (OTC) medication, such as miconazole and clotrimazole.
+If you suspect you have a yeast infection after taking an at-home pH test, you can self-treat with OTC medication, such as miconazole and clotrimazole.

 If you get a diagnosis from a doctor, they may prescribe prescription medication, or you can also take OTC medication.